Aa-kk/Kolomolo-tasks/aws-api-task/README.md

 The `BODY` has to be in this format`{"firstname":"<name>", "age":<number>}`

-#### Sample invocation
+### Sample invocation
-Here's a sample of an invocation
 `curl -X POST https://7lxgpzc6d6.execute-api.eu-central-1.amazonaws.com/dev -d '{"firstname":"Fred", "age":28}'`

 Which would return a success message including string of characters which represent the user_id which in this example scenario is `5a6ed560-9112-4759-b977-3d2f52fa5abf`

-### GET Method
+### 2. GET Method
 To use the GET method you can do:
 `curl -X GET <API URL>/<user_id>`

-Configured the method to accept a path which represents the user_id of the person you want to query.
+The method was configured to accept a path which represents the user_id of the person you want to query.

-#### Sample invocation
+### Sample invocation
 `curl -X GET https://7lxgpzc6d6.execute-api.eu-central-1.amazonaws.com/dev/5a6ed560-9112-4759-b977-3d2f52fa5abf`

-GET method returns an error if an invalid user_id is queried.
+#### NB GET method returns an error if an invalid user_id is queried.